What this article covers:

 Here are all the available options for Asana and GitHub:

-Unito will sync all tasks and issues by default but you can customize your workflow by syncing just some of them (Visit our guide to filtering task).
+Unito will sync all work items by default but you can customize your workflow by syncing just some of them (Visit our guide to filtering task).

 You can filter which type of issues you want to be synced to Asana (Issue, Pull-Request, or both) (Visit our guide to filtering issues by type)